ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

   various options to be used.
 The `core` model provides loading and validation routines for this configuration.

-- **Logger configuration**: the various models in the Virtual Rainforest can emit a lot of logging information and the `core` model is used to set up the logging depth and log files.
+- **Logger configuration**: the various models in the Virtual Ecosystem can emit a lot of logging information and the `core` model is used to set up the logging depth and log files.